AP CSA Unit 4 Study Guide (2026) - Arrays, ArrayList, 2D Arrays and Sorting

 }

 Any method that reads from a file must include throws IOException in its header.
-This tells Java that file operations might fail (file not found, permission denied, etc.).

-Scanner Methods for Reading Files
+Scanner Methods for Files

 | Method | Returns | Description |